Elizabeth Berkley: Showgirls backlash and the beginning of film career (1995)

 In May 1995, Berkley and Paul Verhoeven attended the Cannes Film Festival to present an 8-minute preview of the film.
 "I was introduced at Cannes to the world as a movie actress and that was something that was very special," she recalled.
 The movie was given a previously agreed-upon NC-17 rating in the United States (the first big-budget film to do so) and was released to 1,388 theaters in North America on September 22, 1995.
-Despite the massive marketing campaign, Showgirls was a box office bomb during its original, theatrical run and it was widely panned by critics, garnering a level of controversy and hostile criticism rarely seen in recent cinema.
+Despite the massive marketing campaign, Showgirls was a box-office bomb during its original theatrical run and was widely panned by critics, garnering a level of controversy and hostile criticism rarely seen in recent cinema.
 Berkley's performance was particularly targeted: Todd McCarthy described it in Variety as "harsh, graceless and quickly tiresome", and Barbara Shulgasser of the San Francisco Examiner, after comparing her to a Barbie doll, added: "That Berkley cannot act is indisputable".
 Only a few critics appreciated Berkley's work: Roger Ebert in The Chicago Sun Times wrote that her "fierce energy [was] always interesting", and Entertainment Weekly remarked that "the electricity of her anger" made her "a true, leonine presence".

 The storm of criticism that followed quickly turned into personal vilification, with reviewers labelling her a "meat puppet on a stick" or, as critic Gene Siskel stated on national television, "not sexy, not particularly appealing and not attractive".
 Janet Maslin of The New York Times wrote that Berkley displayed "the open-mouthed, vacant-eyed look of an inflatable party doll". and the Chicago Tribune opined that she was "quite convincing when asked to play a girl who is not too bright".
 Berkley was later awarded two Razzie Awards as Worst Actress of the Year and Worst New Star.
 A journalist, whose name Berkley never revealed, began his interview asking her: “How does it feel to be a failure?”